 Clinical hours are a requirement for certification as a women’s health nurse practitioner, and thus are an essential element of all accredited WHNP programs.
 Clinical hours are defined as the time that a WHNP student spends in a real medical setting, such as a hospital or clinic, fulfilling real nursing responsibilities and caring for actual patients.
 Students must complete their clinical hours under the supervision of a preceptor, who is a medical professional that oversees and guides them through their clinical practicum(s).

 Accredited WHNP programs typically require students to complete between 600 and 1000 clinical hours.
+DNP students will need to complete a minimum of 1000 post-BSN clinical hours in order to qualify for their doctorate, and many schools require even more than that.
 Some online WHNP programs may divide students’ clinical hours into rotations that focus on certain areas of women’s health, such as gynecological health care, prenatal care, preconception advising, family planning, and post-menopausal care.
 Many WHNP programs incorporate clinical hours into their curriculum, so that students fulfill their clinical practicums concurrently with courses in which they discuss the concepts, principles and practices that they are learning during their clinical internships.

 Some accredited WHNP programs match students to clinical sites and preceptors, while other nursing schools ask that students find their own clinical locations and supervisors, but support students during their search.